Linda Hoyle: Musical career

-Through a boyfriend who was a student at Sussex University, Hoyle met the University of Sussex's US Jazz Trio – Lynton Naiff (keyboards), Foster (drums) and Nick Nicholas (double bass) – who asked her to sing with them at a nightclub on the Sussex coast.
-It was during this time that a flurry of interchangeable jazz-rock bands were playing at Sussex, culminating in a decision by Naiff, Foster and Grant Serpell to pursue playing professionally.
-Naiff, at the time enrolled to do a MSc in Mathematics, dropped out of his course after a few months, renting a bungalow on the South Downs to organise the band.
-Mike Jopp was recruited as lead guitarist, and after considering male singers it was decided to take the risk of having a female front the band.
-Although in a previous incarnation the band had been known as "Ice", the name Affinity was chosen.
-Naiff, particularly, was a huge fan of Oscar Peterson, after whose 1961 album the name was chosen.

-The shift of Linda's name from Hoile to Hoyle occurred early in her singing career.
-Journalists and interviewers invariably spelt it incorrectly as Hoyle, a much more common spelling.

-The band quickly found work and their first live performance was in London at the Revolution on Bruton Street in 1968, which was managed by an insomniac businessman, Jim Carter-Fea, who also owned the Speakeasy and the Pheasantry in Chelsea.
-The Revolution was, in the late 1960s, a hot spot for celebrities.
-Affinity, over its many engagements there, had in their audience at various times Judy Garland, John Lennon and Stevie Wonder, the latter taking to the stage to play harmonica with the band.

 Foster, in many ways the most enterprising member, introduced the band to Ronnie Scott's management, who at the time were looking for new bands to play Upstairs at their renovated club.
 Almost immediately signed, they spent three years under contract, starting early in 1969.
 By the middle of that year, Scott's decided that Affinity should also play Downstairs, opposite such jazz musicians as Les McCann and Stan Getz.
 This encouraged them to become more demanding of their own musical creativity.
 At the time of Affinity's appearance opposite McCann in July 1969, Hoyle was interviewed by Melody Maker and spoke about her musical influences and her time with the band.

 During this time Affinity were managed by Chips Chipperfield, who later produced The Beatles Anthology, a documentary series for television.